Inside this post: How to use printable chore cards for kids to teach responsibility, promote independence and encourage hard-work.

 It gets easier and easier.

-These cards weren’t an overnight fix for responsibility and hard work.
-But the more we kept using them and integrating them into our routine, the more chores and helping each other became part of our family life.
+The more we kept using them and integrating them into our routine, the more chores and helping each other became part of our family life.

 They are now an expectation of family contribution that is not met with rewards, bribes or threats.
 There is no chart, stickers, “good” or “bad” acknowledgement, and it was very freeing for me.